Zinebhfs/SIR-Lightboard/live-cd/README.md

 To create a live CD, follow these steps:

-1. Create and navigate to the working directory:
+1. As the root directory of this repo, create and navigate to the working directory:

     ```bash
+    cd live-cd
     mkdir live
     cd live
     ```